querqy/querqy/README.md

 Querqy is a framework for query preprocessing in Java-based search engines.
 It comes with a powerful, rule-based preprocessor named 'Common Rules Preprocessor', which provides query-time synonyms, query-dependent boosting and down-ranking, and query-dependent filters.
 While the Common Rules Preprocessor is not specific to any search engine, Querqy provides a plugin to run it within the Solr search engine.

-**Querqy is now available for Solr/Lucene 8.0.
-You will have to re-test your search result orders due to changes in Lucene.** See [Release Notes](https://github.com/renekrie/querqy/wiki#15-june-2019---querqy-44lucene8000) for details.
+**Querqy is now available for Solr/Lucene 8.x.
+You will have to re-test your search result orders due to changes in Lucene if you are migrating from an earlier Solr/Lucene version.** See [Release Notes](https://github.com/renekrie/querqy/wiki#15-june-2019---querqy-44lucene8000) for details.

 **NEW: There is now a web UI for managing common query rewriting rules with Querqy.
 Make sure you check out [SMUI](https://github.com/pbartusch/smui)!**